ak-2485/NumFuzz/README.md

 A Type System for Numerical Error Analysis
 =====

-This repository implements a type checker for a type system that tracks function sensitivity and roundoff error.
+This is the artifact for NumFuzz ("Numerical Fuzz"), a prototype implementation of the type system and floating-point error analysis tool described in the paper *A Type System for Numerical Error Analysis*.
 The type checker is based on the implementation due to Arthur Azevedo de Amorim and co-authors [1].